leonardlan/leonardlan/README.md

 💡 Tech Explorer: Always exploring new tools, libraries, and technologies to improve my workflow and stay up-to-date.

-🖥️ Terminal Fan: I work with Windows/Bash Terminal for my development needs.
+💻 Terminal Enthusiast: Experienced with Windows Terminal and Bash for development workflows.

 ## Notable Work